catalyzeio/stratum-docs/guides/enable-multi-factor-auth.md

 # Adding Additional Factors

-Adding one factor is all that is required to enable MFA for your Catalyze account.
+Adding one factor is all that is required to enable MFA for your Datica account.
 However, we recommend enabling multiple factors in the event that access to a mobile device or email address is lost.
-This can be done by logging into the [dashboard](https://product.catalyze.io/account) and navigating to [your account settings](https://product.catalyze.io/account/view).
+This can be done by logging into the [dashboard](https://product.datica.com/account) and navigating to [your account settings](https://product.datica.com/account/view).
 From there, you can enable another factor, disable any number of factors, or change your [preferred mode](#preferred-mode) by expanding the MFA section.

 To enable the authenticator mode, click `Enable` and confirm the prompt.